Anatomy of a Typst template

 Developed by two graduate students from Technical University of Berlin, Typst is a computer program for typesetting documents, thoughtfully designed to be fast, portable, feature-packed, and script-able.
 It would not be unfair to call it a spiritual successor to LaTeX.
-Together with contributions from talented open-source enthusiasts, it is evolving well and blowing-up LaTeX’s handicaps, e.g.,
+With contributions from talented open-source enthusiasts, it is evolving well and blowing-up LaTeX’s handicaps, viz.,

-With good defaults (paper size, font-face, font-size, margins, paragraph properties, etc.), one can get going without needing a single line of preamble code.
+With good defaults (font and paragraph properties, paper size, margins, etc.), one can get going without needing a single line of preamble code.
 But if you are a seasoned LaTeX user, then you’d know how useful document classes are — something Typst does not yet come pre-packaged with.
-And so, a little universe is starting to form — for the users, by the users.
-If you’re one of them, like I am, and your tastes are slightly different from those available there-in, then it would not hurt to know how to write a Typst template from scratch.
-Here is how — in this note-to-self, like much of this website.
+And so, a little universe is starting to form — for users, by users.
+If you’re one of them, and your tastes are slightly different from those available there-in, then it would not hurt to know how to create a Typst template from scratch.
+Here is how.

 #import "template.typ": *